This post contains affiliate links. Please see our disclosure policy.

 • Using chocolate with a lower cocoa percentage may result in a sweeter, softer filling, while darker chocolate (70%+) will yield a more robust, chocolate flavor.

-• Cream at 32-35% fat is used to create a fluffy silky mousse texture and then again for a vanilla whipped cream topping.
+• Heavy whipping cream (33-25% fat) is used to create a fluffy silky mousse texture and then again for a vanilla whipped cream topping.

 • The high fat content in heavy cream gives it the stability needed to be whipped into soft peaks for folding into the chocolate mousse, lightening the texture.